isomerpages/psd-psw/_pstc-2024/Breakout Sessions.md

 <p>Prior to joining MOF, he was leading the procurement and contract management
 functions in JTC Corporation, the Government’s appointed Centre of Excellence (CentEx) for building and infrastructure projects and facilities management.</p>
+<p>QuickBuy@SGov (QB) is your delightful new way of making Small Value Purchases
+in just 3 steps - similar to your personal buying experience from e-commerce malls!</p>
+<p>Hear from Ter Long about the genesis, mission, and insights from QB's
+innovative and transformative journey to streamline the corporate purchasing process for SVPs, and how you can be a part of it.</p>
 </td>
 </tr>
 <tr>